Home

 The Canary Cage.

 The canary cage is more than just a place to keep your bird...it's your canary's home.
-Just as you need room to breath and move and stretch...So does your canary.
+Just as you need room to breath and move and stretch...so does your canary.

 One of the things that is important to your canary's well-being is his cage.
 There are three things in particular that you need to keep in mind.